 I felt inclined to share a little bit of business knowledge I've acquired over the years regarding business names and branding.
 I will soon be offering beginner to intermediate photography classes, as well as some business instruction.
 So for this blog post, I wanted to offer some business name advice to new businesses, or mainly to people considering starting one.
 But first, a quick history on our own name, Boudoir á la Mode!

-I wanted the word "boudoir" to appear in my business name.
+So I wanted the word "boudoir" to appear in my business name.
 The french word boudoir means A private sitting room, dressing room, or bedroom, especially one belonging to a woman.
-So I got to thinking and brainstorming (with the help of my sister in California), what could I name this company?
+So I got to thinking and brainstorming, what could I name this company?
 Hmmmmm.
 I was really hoping to continue using French words, since boudoir is French.
 But I wanted to make it recognizable to us non-French speakers.
 Here's the fun part that came to my mind!
 Note: "á la mode" is a term we have all heard as a way to serve apple pie or similar desserts.
 Apple pie á la mode, meaning, served with ice cream.
 But wait....ice cream has nothing to do with boudoir. (except that women love them both!)
 So I looked it up, and behold, the other definition for the term á la mode is: "in fashion or up to date".
 BINGO.
 I have a business name that works!

 Now, for those up-and-coming photographers who are considering going into business.
 I beg of you, PLEASE think it through!
 Think long term.
 Think different, and memorable.
 Do you think there's a chance that some day in the future, you may want to sell your thriving business?
 Well then you don't want to name it after yourself.
 I mean, who wants to buy a business named Joni Fabriucci Photography, unless you get lucky and find another photographer named Joni Fabriucci who also wants to buy your business.
 That's likely never gonna happen.